 One thing I know about grief theories is that they are never all right for all people.
-For some this theory may ring completely true, for others you may be thinking “thank goodness Kubler-Ross and others came in to adapt and change this model”.
-But as a griever these theories all normalize in some small ways our grief experience.
+For some this theory may ring completely true, for others you may be thinking “thank goodness other theorists came along with their own theories”.
+But as a griever these theories all normalize in some small way our vast and unique grief experiences.

 Wondering where this info came from and how you can do more research on your own?

 Bowlby, J. (1961).
 Processes of mourning.
 International Journal of Psychoanalysis, 42, 317-339.